ComputerScienceHouse/csh-eval/frontend/README.md

     what handlers should go in the file, it is just a logical separation for the developers.

+    If you do add a handlers file, you will need to add the module name under the `csh-eval.cabal` file and import it into the `src/CSH/Eval/Frontend.hs` file.
+Use the `src/CSH/Eval/Frontend/Home.hs` file as a template.

     The handler is a function that, in it's simplest form, should be defined as
     ``` Haskell